Oscuro1111/spacemacs-config/README.md

  https://github.com/tonsky/FiraCode/files/412440/FiraCode-Regular-Symbol.zip

  just extract it
- go to folder -> ttf->select any font and press install
+ go to folder -> ttf->select any font and press install and you are done no config file change nothing.

+ :restart spacemacs (Done)